ToxicFrog/doom-mods/gun-bonsai/UPGRADES.md

 # Upgrade List

 This is a list of all the upgrades in Gun Bonsai and their effects and prerequisites.

-Upgrades have brief in-game descriptions, but this list often has more details.
+This is meant only as a quick reference; the in-game tooltips have more details.

 ## Player Upgrades

 Upgrades that you gain for your character, and apply no matter what weapon you're wielding.

+### Bandoliers

+Increases ammo capacity.
+Stacks with the backpack.
+May have weird interactions with mods that have their own mechanics for adjusting ammo capacity.

+### Blast Shaping

+Reduces damage from your own AoE attacks, such as rockets.
+Cannot reduce damage below 1.

 ### Bloodthirsty

-Increases all damage you deal by 10% (with a minimum increase of 1) per level.
-This stacks with per-weapon damage upgrades.
+Increases the damage you deal with all weapons.
+Stacks with per-weapon damage upgrades.

+### Hazard Suit

+Reduces damage from environmental hazards such as acid and lava.

 ### Indestructable *(max 4 levels)*